Skip to navigation Skip to content

 As DED is paid by term instalments, the pro-rata rate can only be applied by adjusting the term instalment amount on the One Off Payment (OOP) screen.

-Code the AIC Claim as needed for the family/child's circumstances:
+Code the AIC claim as needed for the family/child's circumstances:

-• On the Assessment Results (AR) Screen:
+• On the Assessment Results (AR) screen:

 • 'S'elect the relevant term instalment payment line.
 Action each term instalment individually

-• In the Nxt: field type OOP
+• In the Nxt: field, key OOP

 • Adjust the payment amount on the relevant line on the OOP screen to the calculated amount for that term